rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 - `id` (optional): widget `id` as a string

-Give focus to a widget (ie input widget).
+Gives focus to a widget (ie input widget).

 *Built-in client only*: tells the operating system to give the focus to the client window